Here are some questions asked of Class Act over the years by reunion-committee members, reunion-goers, competitors, the curious, and even ourselves:

 does it work?
 What do you need from us?

-A: Maybe not - if you have 100 hours or more of time and can assume a financial commitment that often exceeds $5,000.
+A: Maybe not - if you have as many as 100 hours of time, are OK doing often tedious work, and can assume a financial commitment that often exceeds $5,000.
 But be careful: When you contact possible locations, many will want at least a $500 deposit, sometimes $1,000.
 In addition, they might put you on a "payment schedule" leading up to the reunion.
 That can create a cash crunch for the committee because most people attending a reunion don't pay until the last two or three weeks beforehand.

-Also, if you count on Facebook as your main means of locating classmates, you're likely to be disappointed.
-By and large, most people in a class aren't listed on FB, or on other social-networking or high school-related websites.
+Also, if you count on Facebook as your only means of locating classmates, you're likely to be disappointed.
+By and large, most people in a class aren't members of a FB page for the class. or other high school-related websites.
 And of those who are listed, it's not because they're particularly interested in a reunion: They're simply looking to find, or be found by, some former classmates.

 In fact, as we discuss on the Facebook Factor page, for all of its positive benefits, FB is having a negative effect on reunion attendance.
-But we're managing to combat that by locating most of the class, and by keeping the admission price below $50.
+But we're managing to combat that by reaching most of the class, and by keeping the admission price around $50, or less

 Q No. 3: But we have people on our committee who have planned parties and events like banquets, benefits and galas.
 Doesn't that matter?

-A: A reunion is a much different animal: Party planning is only about 20 percent of what's involved.
-The other 80 percent is good detective work.
+A: A reunion is a different animal: Party planning is only a part of what's involved.
+A much larger percentage is communication, and good detective work.
 Sounds boring, but it's true.
-Committees working on their own usually focus a lot more on party planning than locating classmates.
+Committees working on their own usually focus a lot more on party planning than spreading the word.
 When that happens, the stress levels are high and they set themselves up to get in a financial bind.
 We've heard many stories of committees "passing the hat" at the reunion in order to pay the expenses.

 Why go through all of this when it costs nothing, other than the price to attend, to enlist the services of Class Act?
 We'll give you the reunion you want, without the hassles you don't want.